Exclusive: North Korean leader seeks trip to China for economic help

 "Heaven knows whether North Korea will change again in a few months."

-The proposed visit also comes when there are doubts over how willing Chinese companies are to put money in their neighbor, with its complex and contradictory investment laws.
+The proposed visit also comes when there are doubts over how willing Chinese companies are to put money in their neighbour, with its complex and contradictory investment laws.

 One Chinese mining company this month took the rare step of turning to the Internet to air grievances over what it saw as the North's unfair business practices.